Our ABC’s Of Travel.

 Ulli: Hmmm … the world is so beautiful and exciting, so this is really not that easy.
 Sleeping under the stars in the middle of the Sahara desert, knowing the next village is hundred miles away, is something that will stick in your mind for a lifetime.

-S – Splurge; something you have no problem forking for over money while traveling
+S – Splurge; something you have no problem forking for over money while travelling

 Nisa: Massages and hair appointments.
 If possible, I do one of these every day when on the road.